 I have been tracking what I eat for awhile now, but I just can’t seem to figure out what is causing me to still react?

 First, nice job tracking.
 I commend you for it.
 But maaaayyyyybbeeeee you just need a better tracking system?
 I have one ready for you.
 Your 90-day journal is here!
 Grab yours to see new changes happen.

 Click HERE to save this post for later.

-Here is how I will typically answer the question – it’s more of a scenario.
-Looks like this:
+Here is how I will typically answer the question.
+In fact, it’s more of a scenario that I describe.

 - You had dairy and didn’t react.

 - Then, you had sugar and didn’t react.

 - Next, you had gluten and didn’t react.

 - You were stressed and still didn’t react.